ibm-cloud-docs/cloud-object-storage/web-application.md

 ### Installing Git
 {: #tutorial-wa-install-git}

 You're probably already familiar with Git, as it's the most widely used source code versioning system.
-We use Git later when we create a Continuous Deployment (CD) Toolchain in the {{site.data.keyword.cloud_notm}} Platform for continuous delivery and deployment.
+You use Git later when you create a Continuous Deployment (CD) Toolchain in the {{site.data.keyword.cloud_notm}} Platform for continuous delivery and deployment.
 If you don't have a GitHub account, create a free public personal account at the [GitHub](https://github.com/join) website; otherwise, feel free to log in with any other account you might have.

-We need to generate and upload SSH keys to your [GitHub profile](https://help.github.com/en/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) for secure access to GitHub from the command line.
+You need to generate and upload SSH keys to your [GitHub profile](https://help.github.com/en/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) for secure access to GitHub from the command line.
 However, doing that now provides good practice, as you repeat the steps for the instance of GitHub used for the {{site.data.keyword.cloud_notm}} Platform later.

 For now, download the [GitHub Desktop](https://desktop.github.com/) and run the installer.
 When the installer finishes, log in to GitHub with your account.